0xced/xcproj/README.md

 ## Limitations

 * **xcproj** relies on the DevToolsCore private framework.
-Although great care has been taken, it might stop working when you upgrage Xcode.
+Although great care has been taken, it might stop working when you upgrade Xcode.

 * The **xcproj** binary is bound to the Xcode version that compiled it.
 If you delete, move or rename the Xcode version that compiled the binary, **xcproj** will fail with the following error:
 *